-As per ECC/REC (11)05 of the 26th May 2011, the cross border operation between TDD and between TDD and FDD systems, stations of IMT systems may be operated without coordination if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of 21 dB μ V/m/5 MHz at 10% time, 50% of locations at 3 metres above ground level at the border line.
-Adjusting this value by the ratio of the propagation attenuations in the bands, i.e., $20 \times \log{10}(3400 \text{ MHz} / 2500 \text{ MHz}) = 2.7 \text{ dB}$, the adjusted mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of 23.7 dB μ V/m/5 MHz.
+As per ECC/REC (11)04, stations of IMT systems may be operated without coordination if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of 15 dB $\mu$ V/m/5 MHz at 10% time, 50% of locations at 3 metres above ground level at the border line.

-- 7.11 Technical analysis may be conducted by the Authority before an assignment is issued according to Appendix B based on an extract from ECC/REC (15)01. - 7.12 Specific information regarding coordination may be found in Appendix C based on an extract from ECC/REC (11)05 and ECC/REC (15)01. - 7.13 In the event of any interference, the Authority will require affected parties to carry out coordination.
+- 7.10 Technical analysis may be conducted by the Authority before an assignment is issued according to Appendix B based on an extract from ECC/REC (11)04 and ECC/REC (15)01. - 7.11 Specific information regarding coordination may be found in Appendix C based on an extract from ECC/REC (11)05 and ECC/REC (15)01. - 7.12 In the event of any interference, the Authority will require affected parties to carry out coordination.
 In the event that the interference continues to be unresolved after 24 hours, the affected parties may refer the matter to the Authority for a resolution.
-The Authority will decide the necessary modifications and schedule of modifications to resolve the dispute.
-The Authority will be guided by the Frequency Coordination Process as shown in Appendix D. - 7.14 Assignment holders will take full advantage of interference mitigation techniques such as antenna discrimination, tilt, polarisation, frequency discrimination, shielding / blocking (introduce diffraction loss), site selection, and/or power control to facilitate the coordination of systems.
+The Authority will decide